-The routing protocol type "vrrp" SHOULD be used and advertised in the IP VPN when
+The routing protocol type "vrrp" SHOULD be used and advertised in the

-- o the customer LAN is directly connected to the provider network, and - o LAN redundancy is expected.
+- o the customer LAN is directly connected to the provider network, - o LAN redundancy is expected.

 LAN attached directly to provider network with LAN redundancy:

 In this case, the customer has a default route to the SP network.